trendiamo/core/infra/legal/uptous-brand-terms-and-conditions.md

 ## Foreword

 This agreement is different from the one you have already agreed with upon signing up to UPTOUS.
-You can read it again here, anytime.
-This agreement provides further terms and conditions for engaging with BRAND as an affiliate, specifically.
+You can [read it again](https://app.uptous.co/terms-and-conditions) here, anytime.
+This agreement provides further terms and conditions for engaging with BRANDNAME as an affiliate, specifically.
 Those terms may vary from brand to brand as each brand partner may have different terms and conditions of their own, so please read them carefully whenever you create the first link for a new brand you wish to work with.

 If you have any questions, please don't hesitate to let us know.
 We are strong believers in straight-forward and honest communication.
 For quickest results please email us at support@uptous.co.